thegrill/grill/grill/views/README.md

 With a repository path set, assets can be created via the `Create Assets` menu.
 The default is one, but any number of assets can be created at the same time by changing the `Amount` value.

-On the example below, 240 "City" assets are created, copied from a CSV file and pasted directly on the table of `Create Assets` dialog.
+In the example below, 240 "City" assets are created, copied from a CSV file and pasted directly on the "Create Assets" table.

 All created assets are saved to disk on the current repository path.